Understanding the fixed fees on your Georgia natural gas bill helps you budget better and manage your home’s energy efficiency.

 Your Dedicated Design Day Capacity (DDDC) factor is recalculated annually.
 The utility reviews your home’s maximum gas consumption during the coldest winter days to assign a new capacity rating for the upcoming year.

-Why am I charged a Peaking Service fee if I live in Atlanta?
+Why am I charged a peaking service fee if I live in Atlanta?

 The AGL peaking service fee helps fund the operation of specialized gas storage facilities.
 Even if you live in a mild climate area like Atlanta, these reserve facilities are essential for injecting extra fuel into the grid when the entire state experiences an unexpected winter freeze.